moodlehq/moodle-mod_chat/README.md

 # Chat Plugin Documentation for Moodle 5.0

+> **This plugin has been archived and is no longer actively maintained.**
+> We encourage interested community members to take part in the [Moodle Plugin Adoption Program Forum](https://moodle.org/mod/forum/discuss.php?d=260354) or [Moodle Plugin Adoption Program](https://moodle.org/plugins/adoption)  if they wish to continue developing or maintaining this plugin.

+---

+**Why is this plugin archived?**

+- This repository is archived because it is no longer actively maintained.
+- Starting with **Moodle 5.0**, the functionality provided by this plugin is no longer part of Moodle’s core distribution.

+## About the Chat plugin

 The Chat plugin allows real-time, text-based discussions among users within a Moodle course.
 This feature can facilitate synchronous communication, providing a space for virtual class discussions, group work, and instant messaging.

 > **Note**: For enhanced functionality and integration, consider alternative solutions such as Moodle’s Matrix integration.